dfds/dojo/workshops/crossplane-sre-deep-dive/katas/4/kata/README.md

 kubectl describe secret my-database-creds -n my-namespace
 ```

+Note that if we describe the credentials again, we can see a password and username field

 Our database should enter a state of creating.
 You can sign into the AWS console and go to the RDS section to see this being created there.

+Wait until the RDS Instance has finished deploying and in a ready state (this should take 5 minutes, feel free to take a quick break)

-Note that if we describe the credentials, we can see a password and username field.
-If we do a describe once the database has been created, this secret should now contain the hostname and port
+Note that if we describe the credentials again once the database is fully deployed, this secret should now contain the endpoint and port

 ### 8. Change allocated storage